ShelvinZhang/AlphaCryo4D/README.md

 1. (optional) relion_star_handler --split (and name the output files as batch1.star, batch2.star, ...)
 2. bootstrap.py (n<=52 is the total number of subsets; g is the number of subsets in each group and better be odd)
 3. relion_refine --skip_align (so as to create multiple 3D classes)
+4. (optional) Do reconstruction and apply the mask to build the dataset (not necessary if only use the landscape for classification).
-4. link.sh
+5. link.sh
-5. run_prepare.py
+6. run_prepare.py
-6. run_resnet.py (change values of -e and -v based on the size of your 3D class dataset)
+7. run_resnet.py (change values of -e and -v based on the size of your 3D class dataset)
-7. run_predict.py
+8. run_predict.py
-8. tsne_prepare.py
+9. tsne_prepare.py
-9. tsne_rd.py
+10. tsne_rd.py
-10. enumerate.sh
+11. enumerate.sh
-11. landscape.py
+12. landscape.py
-12. Create a text file with maps' index filled in each line, which are selected inside a specified area of the landscape.
+13. Create a text file with maps' index filled in each line, which are selected inside a specified area of the landscape.
-13. vote_prepare.sh "the text file"
+14. vote_prepare.sh "the text file"
-14. vote.sh (th is the voting threshold, which is (g+1)/2 as recommended.
+15. vote.sh (th is the voting threshold, which is (g+1)/2 as recommended.
 Finally you can get the post_vote.star for further analysis)

 ==================================================